HIV Preventative Care and PrEP

 Pre-exposure prophylaxis (or PrEP) is when people at very high risk for HIV take HIV medicines daily to significantly lower their chances of acquiring HIV.
 A combination of two HIV medicines (tenofovir and emtricitabine), sold under the name Truvada® (pronounced tru vá duh), is approved for daily use as PrEP to help prevent an HIV-negative person from getting HIV from a sexual or injection-drug-using partner who’s positive.
 Currently, Truvada is the only PrEP medication approved by the Food & Drug Administration.
 PrEP is taken daily in pill form to reduce the risk of HIV infection in people who are HIV negative.

-Studies have shown that PrEP reduces the risk of getting HIV from sex by more than 92 percent when used consistently.
-Among people who inject drugs, PrEP, if used consistently reduces the risk of getting HIV by more than 70 percent.
-PrEP is much less effective when it is not taken consistently.
+Studies have shown that PrEP reduces the risk of getting HIV from sex by about 99% when taken daily.
+Among people who inject drugs, PrEP reduces the risk of getting HIV by at least 74% when taken daily.
+PrEP is much less effective when it is not taken daily.

 For more information about PrEP, call the National Pre-Exposure Prophylaxis Consultation (PrEPline) 1-855-HIV-PREP (1-855-448-7737) 9 a.m.-8 p.m.
 ET, Monday-Friday.